Regina Hall, Amy Schumer and Wanda Sykes to host the 2022 Oscars

 Each one will be hosting one segment of the event that will air live at 8 p.m.
 ET/5 p.m.
 PT in 200 territories worldwide, with Amy Schumer leading the ceremony.

-This year, who’s who of Hollywood are expected to attend the event at Los Angeles’ Dolby Theatre as the cases of the Omicron variant of COVID-19 are subsiding.
+This year, who’s who of Hollywood are expected to pour in Los Angeles’ Dolby Theatre as the cases of the Omicron variant of COVID-19 are subsiding.

 In 2021, the Oscars were held in a televised format and was an extremely low-key affair.